18F/handbook/_pages/policies/tech-policies/password-requirements.md

 Password managers approved for work at GSA:

-* [**KeePassXC**](https://keepassxc.org/) (Windows/Apple/Linux) - KeePass is a free download and open source.
-The password database is stored locally on your computer.
+- [**KeePassXC**](https://keepassxc.org/) (Windows/Apple/Linux) - KeePassXC is a free download and open source.
+The password database is stored locally on your computer, though it's recommended that you [sync it to Google Drive]({{site.baseurl}}/google-drive/#local-editing).
-* Google Sheets is approved as a password management solution.
+- Google Sheets is approved as a password management solution.

 **1Password**: Please note that 1Password is no longer an approved password manager.